 When inhalation or ingestion of an alpha emitting radioactive material occurs, internal irradiation becomes a major concern.
 The alpha particles interact strongly with the surrounding internal tissues (live tissue).
 All of their energy is absorbed inside the body, potentially causing damage to the cells.
 Therefore, special precautions are taken when handling open, volatile sources of alpha emitting radionuclides.

 3.2 Beta Radiation

-Beta particles are charged particles with relatively light mass (electron or positron) and their interaction with matter can be characterised as average.
+Electrons are negative beta particles with relatively light mass.
+Their interaction with matter can be characterised as average.
 There are 2 main mechanisms of interaction that are important from the point of view of radiation protection.